-- Road Safety Audit, Type A (RSA/A), a Road Safety Audit carried out in accordance with GG119 guidance. - Road Safety Audit, Type B (RSA/B), a Road Safety Audit carried out by qualified Road Safety Auditors in accordance with the procedures in Annex 4.1 - Road Safety Assessment, Type C (RSA/C), an assessment carried out by an independent Assessor. - Road Safety Audit Review, Type D (RR), an approval of a Road Safety Audit carried out by an external organisation.
+- Road Safety Audit, Type A (RSA/A), a Road Safety Audit carried out in accordance with GG119 guidance. - Road Safety Audit, Type B (RSA/B), a Road Safety Audit carried out by qualified Road Safety Auditors in accordance with the procedures in Annex 4A. - Road Safety Assessment, Type C (RSA/C), an assessment carried out by an independent Assessor. - Road Safety Audit Review, Type D (RR), an approval of a Road Safety Audit carried out by an external organisation.

-WCC will carry out a Road Safety Audit Type A, B or C on behalf of a developer for an appropriate fee.
-However, developers are free to commission qualified third parties to carry out Road Safety Audit Type A, B or C should they wish.
-Where third party Road Safety Audits are commissioned, Highways Development Management will request a Road Safety Audit Review Type D.
+WCC will carry out a Road Safety Audit Type A, B or C on behalf of a Developer for an appropriate fee.
+However, Developers are free to commission qualified third parties to carry out Road Safety Audit Type A, B or C should they wish.
+Where third party Road Safety Audits are commissioned developers are required to commission WCC to carry out a Road Safety Audit Review Type D. Again this is subject to the payment of an appropriate fee.